Global Mind Tests

 How the score works

 Your points come from correct Go responses and successful stops.
 Your final score is points multiplied by a speed factor derived from your mean correct Go reaction time.
-For fair tracking, compare results on the same device and input method.
+For the cleanest tracking, compare runs on the same device and browser.

 FAQ